Lübbenau

 Lübbenau (/de/, Lubnjow /dsb/; officially Lübbenau/Spreewald, L.S.
-Lubnjow/Błota /dsb/ (meaning Lübbenau/Spree Forest) Polish: Lubniów) is a town in the Upper Spree Forest-Lusatia District of Brandenburg, Germany.
+Lubnjow/Błota /dsb/ (meaning Lübbenau/Spree Forest) is a town in the Upper Spree Forest-Lusatia District of Brandenburg, Germany.
 It is located in the bilingual German/Sorbian region of (Lower) Lusatia, on the river Spree, where this forms a large inland delta surrounded by woodland, called "Spree Forest", about 82 km southeast of Berlin.
 The town is best known through the incorporated villages of Lehde/Lědy and Leipe/Lipje, villages where there just exist anabranches of the Spree River instead of streets.

 Administration

 The town of Lübbenau consists of (German/Lower Sorbian):